188.8.131.52 JSP provisional - payment to DSP claimants

-Qualification for NSA provisional
+Qualification for JSP provisional

 - the person must have an outstanding claim for DSP, AND

-- they must meet the following residential requirements:
+- they must meet the following residential requirements

 - they must have been an Australian resident at the time the injury or illness occurred, OR